Finite-difference-based simulation and adjoint optimization of gas networks: Examples

 Therein, $\varrho_{target}(x) = \varrho_{ref} \cdot (1+\beta \cdot exp( -(x-x_0)^2/\gamma^2))$, denotes the target density profile with $x_0 = 5\pi$, $\beta= 0.03$ and $\gamma = 0.9$, $\sigma(x,t)$ a weight defining where and when the objective is to be evaluated and $\Omega$ the space-time-measure for the whole computational domain and time.

 The weight $\sigma$ is chosen to be non-zero only for the penultimate time step.
 Spatially it is defined as tophat with a smooth fade-in-fade-out in pipe \RM{3}, see (M: measurement) in figure~\ref{ex1_setup}.
-The adjoint-based gradient \eqref{eq_steepest_descent}